Instituto de Censores Jurados de Cuentas de España

 SMO 1: Quality Assurance

-In Spain, the Instituto de Contabilidad y Auditoría de Cuentas (ICAC), an organization within the Ministry of Economy, Industry and Competitiveness, is responsible for the adoption and implementation of a quality assurance (QA) review system; accordingly, ICAC has established a QA system for all public interest entities (PIEs), including listed entities, credit institutions, insurance companies, and financial brokerage companies as well as non-PIEs.
+In Spain, the Instituto de Contabilidad y Auditoría de Cuentas (ICAC), an organization within the Ministry of Economy, Industry and Competitiveness, is responsible for the adoption and implementation of a quality assurance (QA) review system; accordingly, ICAC has established a QA system for auditors of all public interest entities (PIEs), including listed entities, credit institutions, insurance companies, and financial brokerage companies as well as non-PIEs.

-Lastly, the ICJCE is considering developing a quality control system for members offering services outside of the scope of the ICAC’s QA review system.
+Lastly, the ICJCE is considering developing a quality control system for members offering services outside the scope of the ICAC’s QA review system.

 SMO 2: International Education Standards